 - Paul Alger, director of international business development at the UK Fashion and Textile Association (UKFT), says larger brands find Korea is a good stepping stone into China because of the close cultural links but also similarities of shape and size – Koreans tend to be of a similar body shape and size to the northern Han Chinese.

 - Major players are utilizing Korea as a test bed.
 For example:

 - Marvel launched its debut film for Avengers and Spiderman in Korea.

-- Unilever & P&G launched numerous products in Korea with many being scrapped and other expanding globally.
-Unilever & P &G, also, consider Korean consumer surveys essential for these companies’ Asian business.
+- Unilever & P&G launched numerous products in Korea with many being scrapped and others expanding globally.
+Unilever & P &G, also, consider Korean consumer surveys essential for these companies’ Asian businesses.